ebelingbarros/udacity_capstone_project/README.md

 - Ebitda in US$ million
 - Equity control

-As will be seen in the EDA, several indicators available for the set of Brazil's 500 largest companies in the 2015-2019 period - such as "Sales profitability in %", "Adjusted profit in US* million" and "EBITDA in US* million" - reflect a crisis scenario.
-In this context, the objective of this project is to understand the drivers of profitability of Brazil's companies, as the 2015-2019 period was struck by a considerable economic crisis.
+As will be seen in the EDA, several indicators available for the set of Brazil's 500 largest companies in the 2015-2019 period - such as "Sales profitability in %", "Adjusted profit in US* million" and "EBITDA in US* million" - appear to reflect a crisis scenario.
+In this context, the objective of this project is to analyse whether the data available in Exame's ranking on Brazil's top 500 companies for the 2015-2019 scenario can indeed be interpreted as markers of a crisis and what are its main drivers.
 The questions that I attempt to answer are:

-**- Is it possible to predict the EBITDA in US$ million (Earnings Before Interest, Taxes, Depreciation, and Amortization), which is a measure of profitability, of Brazilian's largest companies?**
+**- Is it possible to predict the EBITDA in US$ million (Earnings Before Interest, Taxes, Depreciation, and Amortization), which is a measure of profitability, of Brazilian's largest companies?
+Can the prediction be used as an indicator of economic crisis?**

-**- What are the drivers of EBITDA?**
+**- What are the drivers of EBITDA and, hence, most important endogenous determinants of the companies' crisis?**

 **- In a high indebtedness scenario, are companies that have a larger degree of maneuvre for investments, as measured by the Net working capital in US$ million, more profitable**